 Thus, if organizations are in the early phases of coalescence, activists may focus on forging transnational ties with foreign donors capable of investing time, money, and expertise in African LGBT political operations.
 As a result, these activists are largely absent on the national stage, as they direct their energies elsewhere.

 What else might we miss if we only look at African LGBT organizing in one particular way?

-Out in Africa: LGBT Organizing in Namibia and South Africa.
+Ashley Currier is assistant professor of women’s, gender, and sexuality studies at the University of Cincinnati and author of Out in Africa: LGBT Organizing in Namibia and South Africa.

 “Out in Africa is an extremely important book.
 Ashley Currier broadly addresses factors influencing mobilization of LGBT movements within sub-Saharan Africa at the local, national, and international level.
 She further extends existing literature on social movements, identity, and development by examining the prospects of mobilization among disadvantaged groups within newly democratized developing countries.”

 —Kathleen Fallon, author of Democracy and the Rise of Women’s Movements in Sub-Saharan Africa